 Intelligent Transport Systems (ITS) have the potential to provide three key benefits for Australian road users businesses and society.

 Safety—Road crashes cause suffering and loss of life as well as costing the nation in the order of $27 billion a year.
 Many collisions occur due to the stop-start nature of traffic in congested areas.
 ITS technologies can be used to smooth traffic flows, reduce congestion and hence reduce certain types of accidents.
+In the future, Cooperative-ITS, which involves communications between vehicles and road-side infrastructure, could be used to improve safety by providing warnings on heavy braking or potential collisions at intersections.
 Information provided through ITS can also be used to direct traffic away from accidents and alert emergency services as soon as an incident occurs.

 Productivity—Congestion lowers productivity, causes flow-on delays in supply chains and increases the cost of business.
 ITS can increase productivity by finding innovative ways to increase the capacity of our current infrastructure.

 Environmental performance—ITS that reduce congestion and stop-start driving can also reduce fuel consumption and greenhouse gas emissions compared with normal driving conditions.